waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## I. Game Systems & Mechanics

 ### Tile Traversal Protocol
 - **Testing Mandate:** When a new, reachable tile type is seen, I MUST test it immediately.
+The `MART_SHELF` tile is currently untested and must be investigated.
 - **Movement Test:** Attempt to move *into* and *out of* the tile from all 4 cardinal directions to verify passability.
 - **Ledge Test:** For any ledge-like tile, I must attempt to move up/against the apparent direction of the ledge to confirm if it is a one-way path.